tanc7/ninjalooter/README.md

 The hard part is actually the pivoting part, being able to maintain your momentum without being detected.

+# This is NOT a RAT

+The author insists that ninjalooter, despite being RAT-like in behavior, is NOT a Remote Access Trojan.
+Instead, it is a malicious bot solely dedicated towards post-exploitation of a target.

+Differences between ninjalooter and a common Remote Access Trojan (Meterpreter, Pupy, Empire, etc.)

+1. Remote Access Trojans either grant or maintain access.
+Ninjalooter does neither, rather ninjalooter simply helps you exfiltrate and loot files.

+2. Remote Access Trojans often flaunt multiple techniques to evade detection.
+While ninjalooter may perform the same techniques, ninjalooter is strictly a malicious bot that is trying to hide it's ransacking of the victim's directories.

+3. Remote Access Trojans are (sometimes) spawned from Reverse Shells via a binary/patched upgrade (Meterpreter) or the execution of a new process (whether solely-in-memory, or as a persistence module, or downloaded and executed via a reverse shell).
+Ninjalooter is a autonomous, post-exploitation bot, that is immediately activated and functions autonomously after being compiled and "dropped through a shell".

+4. Remote Access Trojans are used throughout the pentesting kill-chain, but commonly observed at the initial stages being combined with a exploit or spearphishing attack.
+Usage of ninjalooter is located usually at the very end of the penetration testing process, immediately following privilege escalation, and preceding pivoting.
+Ninjalooter works best with full root access so it can hurry it getting it's work done and possesses multiple modules that assist in the pivoting process immediately following it's deployment.

+5. Remote Access Trojans have many modules that can be selectively activated via a custom command shell.
+Ninjalooter works best when left alone and handles it's tasks asynchronously.
+Commands to ninjalooter is pushed into a queue, where it is automatically downloaded upon return from a successful mission.

+6. Remote Access Trojans can be automated to a limited extent via scripting languages.
+Ninjalooter is entirely autonomous, and functions better if "left alone to do its job".
+It does not like interaction, and doesn't want to be bothered.
+However, you can give it additional tasks through the command queue, hopefully if ninjalooter returns successfully in its mission, it'll find itself more tasks to busy itself with.

 # Insistence on doing it "Their Way"...

 What do I mean when I say, "let's do it their way..."